sidharthdas/spring-autoconfiguration-example/README.md

 # spring-autoconfiguration-example

-The main difference between @Configuration and @AutoConfiguration is autoconfiguration is proxyBeanMethods = false, where as in configuration by default proxyBeanMethods = true. proxyBeanMethods = true :
+The main difference between @Configuration and @AutoConfiguration is autoconfiguration is proxyBeanMethods = false, whereas in configuration by default proxyBeanMethods = true.
+When proxyBeanMethods = true, it is a bit costly during startup, as it will create a proxyBean. proxyBeanMethods = true :

 Suppose we have the below code: